Nelson Mandela – Leadership Which Ended Apartheid

 However, as time passed and he was no closer to ending apartheid, he changed his philosophy and began organizing more guerrilla warfare-like sabotage tactics to further his cause.
 After being on the run for 17 months, Mandela was finally captured and imprisoned in 1962.
 His imprisonment lasted an incredible 27 years.

-South Africa's first multiracial elections, in which full enfranchisement was granted, were held on April 27th, 1994.
+South Africa's first multiracial elections, in which full enfranchisement was granted, were held on April 27, 1994.
 Mandela’s party won the election, and he became the first black president of South Africa.
-As president, Mandela presided over the transition from minority rule and apartheid, winning international respect for his advocacy of national and international reconciliation.
+As president, Mandela presided over the transition from minority rule to apartheid, winning international respect for his national and international reconciliation advocacy.

 Mandela retired from the presidency in June 1999 and devoted himself to social activism.

-On December 5th, 2013, Nelson Mandela passed away at 95.
+On December 5, 2013, Nelson Mandela passed away at 95.
 Tributes from all over the world poured in.
-U.S. President Barack Obama said that Mandela had achieved more than could be expected of any man, while British Prime Minister David Cameron said that “a great light had gone out of this world.”
+U.S. President Obama said that Mandela had achieved more than any man could expect, while British Prime Minister David Cameron said, "A great light had gone out of this world.”

 Mandela was awarded the Nobel Peace Prize in 1993 “for [his] work for the peaceful termination of the apartheid regime and for laying the foundations for a new democratic South Africa.”